Rin-Ha-n/AppliedAI/Presentation/Presentation.md

 used to discover interesting relationships and dependencies between items in large datasets.
 The rules are expressed as "if-then" statements, such as X ->  Y

+--> searching for relationship -> make some example
 ---
 ## Dimensionality reduction
 Reduces high dimensions to fewer features.